vincenttarzi/OpenCV_FingerTracker/README.md

 To use this application:
   1. Navigate to the "Finger Tracking and Detection" directory
   2. Run the script with "python FingerDetection.py"
-  3. Place your hand in front of the camera such that your open palm covers all 9 green rectangles (this is essential for correctly separating your hand from the background)
+  3. Place your hand in front of the camera so that you can see a segmented hand with green lines and red dots
   4. Press "z"

  Now that the application is running, you will be able to move your mouse around by just using your hand.